Research ideas

 First milestone

-Tomorrow-problem Fit: strong M2 or PhD Scope: deep and open-ended
+Tomorrow-problem Fit: strong M2 or PhD Scope: deep

 Who this fits